adam-lynch/gulp-sitemap-files/README.md

 - `siteUrl` - string.

-### Note
+## Notes

+- It it assumed the sitemap is at the root.
-As far as default files go, only HTML files are supported right now (i.e. `http://www.example.com/` -> `http://www.example.com/index.html`).
+- As far as default files go, only HTML files are supported right now (i.e. `http://www.example.com/` -> `http://www.example.com/index.html`).
 If you need anything more, create an issue explaining how you'd like it to work :).